-Contractor Manager EGIA continued outreach to contractors via newsletters featuring program updates and contractor education, including the availability of clean energy financing for GoGreen Home; the launch of an online project portal designed to streamline processes for GoGreen Home contractors; and the relaunch of a replenished Go Low interest rate buy-down promotion.
+Contractor Manager EGIA continued outreach to contractors via newsletters featuring program updates and contractor education, including the availability of clean energy financing for GoGreen Business and GoGreen Home, the launch of an online project portal designed to streamline processes for GoGreen Home contractors, and the relaunch of a replenished Go Low interest rate buy-down promotion for business customers.
+CAEATFA staff offered webinars to contractors on using the new portal, making use of the interest rate buy-down and offering newly available clean energy financing to commercial customers.

-At the end of Q2, a total of 1,035 contractors were enrolled in GoGreen Home, and borrowers could choose from 181 contractors and project developers enrolled in GoGreen Business.
-One contractor was removed from the program in Q2.
+At the end of Q3, a total of 1,194 contractors were enrolled in GoGreen Home, and borrowers could choose from 212 contractors and project developers enrolled in GoGreen Business.
+One contractor was removed from the program in Q3.